PeterJensen/power-meter/Readme.md

 ![][power-meter]

+I used the [Digikey Scheme-it software][digikey] to create the hardware wiring diagram above.
+It runs in a browser!

 There's a few things to point out:

 * The [power supply unit][2] can take an unregulated input voltage (6.5 - 12V), or USB input power.
 The 5V supply is used for the Arduino and the 3.3V is used for the ESP8266.